veerrajukakarla434/vrk-core-java-programming/Part3_Threads_CoreJava_Interview_Questions.md

 ## Executing Callable tasks using ExecutorService and obtaining the result using Future

 * Just like Runnable, you can submit a Callable to an executor service for execution.
-But what about the Callable’s result?
+But what about the Callableâ€™s result?
 How do you access it?

 * **The submit() method of executor service submits the task for execution by a thread.
-However, it doesn’t know when the result of the submitted task will be available.
+However, it doesnâ€™t know when the result of the submitted task will be available.
 Therefore, it returns a special type of value called a Future which can be used to fetch the result of the task when it is available.**

 * The concept of Future is similar to Promise in other languages like Javascript.
 It represents the result of a computation that will be completed at a later point of time in future.